 The house was a military hospital during the war.
 Much later in 1978, it became a hotel.

 |Always nice to wake up to!|

-The meal began with a cream of carrot and coriander soup, one of my favourites, and then pressed terrine of chicken, pan seared Scottish salmon, pan roasted lamb with a sweet pepper ratatouille or seared loin of crispy belly pork.
+The meal began with a cream of carrot and coriander soup, and then pressed terrine of chicken.
+This was followed by options of pan seared Scottish salmon, pan roasted lamb with a sweet pepper ratatouille or seared loin of crispy belly pork.

 |Course no3 – succulent salmon|

 Next came the desserts.
-The lemon posset was absolutely to die for, then a warm brioche with brie and drizzled honey, followed by a pistachio, apricot and raspberry Marscapone mousse.
-Then, as if that wasn’t enough, coffee and handmade petit fours arrived.
+The lemon posset was exquisite, and then came a warm brioche with brie and drizzled honey.
+This was followed by a pistachio, apricot and raspberry Marscapone mousse.
+As if that wasn’t enough, coffee and handmade petit fours arrived.

 |The perfect Posset|

 All of the food was quite delicious and there is even a vegetarian alternative.
 If you really want a gastronomic treat in lovely surroundings then you are in safe hands with David Quinn the talented chef.

 David has worked in several double and triple rosette restaurants across England.
 His CV includes the prestigious Michelin starred Auberge Du Lac at Brocket Hall in Hertfordshire.